 There is a small notch above each female terminal.
 Probe each terminal with the "T" pin through the notch.

-Do not insert any object other than the same type male terminal
+Do not insert any object other than the same type male terminal into female terminal.

 Some connectors do not have a notch above each terminal.
 To probe each terminal, remove the connector retainer to make contact space for probing.